Preface

 note

-An argument that begins with a -
+An argument that begins with a - is usually called a flag.

 Reading the output right-to-left, you'll see that we have the filenames just as